GeodataTools/geodata/doc/mask/mask_workflow.md

 #### binary AND method

-By default, the `merge_layer` method will use a binary `and` method: if any of the 4 grid cells of the 4 layers at the same location have 0, then the returned `self.merged_layer` will also have 0 at that location.
-Therefore, if all the layers indicate that a land is not unavailable (!=0), the merged result will have value 1.
-The `attribute_save` option is by default true, and if it is true, we will save the merged/flattened layers to a object attribute `merged_layer` which can be saved later.
+By default, the `merge_layer` method will use a binary 'and' method: if any of the n grid cells of the n layers at the same location have 0, then the returned `self.merged_layer` will also have 0 at that location.
+In other words, if all the layers indicate that a land is not unavailable (!=0), the merged result will have value 1.

 `merge_layer` may also take in an optional parameter `layers`, which is a list of layer names stored in the object.
-If users do not wish to create the final merged mask with all the layers without deleting unnecessary masks, they may specify which layers to use.
+If users do not wish to create the final merged mask with all layers, they can specify which layers to use.

 ```
 china.merge_layer(attribute_save = False, layers = ['bins', 'forest'])